 Suspension trainers can be used for warming up, stretching, endurance and even strength training.
 They are particularly good for training in homes, outdoors, offices, church halls and studios.
 Some brands are extremely expensive but there are some less well known brands available online that cost from just £30 upwards.

 Kettlebells have to be the most versatile PT equipment you can buy.
 It doesn’t matter what your fitness goal is, a kettlebell can help you achieve it.
-They are also very portable fitting into the boot of car easily and you can even take a Level 2 Award in Instructing Kettlebells to master the teaching practices.
+They are also very portable fitting into the boot of car easily and you can even take a Kettlebell Training Course to master the teaching practices.
 Lighter sets of 2kg to 8kg, that are adequate for many beginners start at just £30.
 You can get your

 Heart Rate Monitor